 In light of the proven ability of technological systems to reduce the risk of traffic accidents, authorities, organizations and governments around the world have established regulations that require the installation of ADAS in certain vehicles.
 For instance, in 2018, the NHTSA required the installation of a rear-view system in private vehicles, and in 2015 the Israeli government approved incentives for vehicle owners to install life-saving safety systems (including a lane departure warning, frontal distance monitoring and pedestrian identification).
 According to a market study published in August 20194, the global ADAS market was estimated at \$39 billion in 2018 and is expected to grow to around \$190 billion by 2026, at an annual growth rate of around 21%.
-Another market study, published by Markets and Markets5, estimates the global ADAS market in 2020 at \$27 billion, projecting it to grow to around \$75 billion by 2030, at a compound annual growth rate of approximately 12%.
-Despite discrepancies in the estimated scope of the market (due to varying research methodologies), it appears that there is unanimity among the research bodies that the ADAS market is expected to grow in the coming years, due in part to mandatory safety regulations, increased demand for Advanced Driver Assistance Systems, and continued development of (partially or fully) autonomous vehicles.
+Another market study, published by Markets and Markets5, estimates the global ADAS market in 2020 at \$27 billion, projecting it to grow to around \$65.1 billion by 2030, at a compound annual growth rate of approximately 12%.
+Despite discrepancies in the estimated scope of the market (due to varying research methodologies), it appears that there is unanimity among the research bodies that the ADAS market is expected to grow fully) autonomous vehicles.